NeurosnapInc/neurosnap/README.md

 **Description:**

-Efficiently get any amino acid using either their 1 letter code,3 letter abbreviation, or full name.
-See AAs_FULL_TABLEfor a list of all supported amino acids and codes.
+Efficiently get any amino acid using either their 1 letter code, 3 letter abbreviation, or full name.
+See AAs_FULL_TABLE for a list of all supported amino acids and codes.

 **Parameters:**